cboling/txrestserver/README.md

 A twisted-python REST server that supports authentication.
 The server can also serve page and form resources, but the primary focus is a flexible and minimal implementation for REST services.

+As authentication features, examples, and unit tests are added, the public interfaces to this module are subject to change.
+The design goal is to provide a small set of simple classes that can easily be configured for various access authentication mechanisms and for credentials/secrets storage.

 Status:
 ![alt text](https://github.com/cboling/txrestserver/workflows/Run%20linter,%20tests%20and,%20and%20release/badge.svg "Workflow Status")